June 20, 2013

-Official Short: Weatherization Enhancement, and Local Energy Efficiency Investment and Accountability Act
+Official Short Title: Weatherization Enhancement, and Local Energy Efficiency Investment and Accountability Act

 Sponsors: Mr. Coons, Ms. Collins and Mr. Reed.

 - June 25, 2013.--Hearing by subcommittee.
 S.Hrg.
 113-70.
 (16)